Differences Between C++ vs Java

 Some of the points are explained below that shows the Differences Between C++ and Java:

-- C++ uses the only compiler whereas, in Java, compiler and interpreter both are used.
+- C++ uses only compiler whereas, in Java, compiler and interpreter both are used.

 - C++ is more related to hardware in contrast to Java.

-- C++ does not provide built-in support for internet whereas Java has built-in support for the same.
+- C++ does not provide built-in support for the internet, whereas Java has built-in support for the same.
 However, C++ supports socket programming that can be used to achieve the same.

 - C++ uses the concept of header files to include different libraries in the program.
-Java uses import functionality to include different classes and its methods in the program.
+Java uses import functionality to include different classes and their methods in the program.

-- C++ has the concept of scope resolution operator( :: ) which is used to define a method external to the class, whereas Java uses single dot( . ) which can be used to qualify classes with the namespace they came from.
+- C++ has the concept of scope resolution operator(:: ), which is used to define a method external to the class, whereas Java uses a single dot( . ), which can be used to qualify classes with the namespace they came from.